Here you can find information about the music department, courses offered, the music instruction programme and extra curricular activities offered.

 Orchestra rehearsals will continue on Tuesday lunchtimes, we are currently preparing for The Spring Concert (March date tbc).
 S4-S6 pupils are not required to attend every rehearsal this term but are required to prepare for and play at the concert, (in line with the instrumental instruction terms guidelines).

 Reminder to senior pupils – music is a very valuable additional subject to have on your UCAS form, learning an instrument and playing with an orchestra gives you a distinct advantage over other pupils vying for places on top ranking courses.
-This is a fact, verified anecdotally from admissions officers at Edinburgh and Newcastle university!
+This is a fact, recently confirmed by Prof. Lindsay Paterson admissions officers at Edinburgh University!

 Curricular Leader Performing Arts